Sanmeet007/inkscribe/README.md

     ```

     Replace `<DB_USER>`, `<DB_PASSWORD>`, `<DATABASE_NAME>`, and so on with your actual database credentials and configuration.
+5. **Change webapp folder name**: Since the website is designed to listen request from root path you need to change the webapp folder to `ROOT`.

-5. **Start Using InkScribe**: Once you've completed the above steps, your environment will be set up for using InkScribe.
+6. **Start Using InkScribe**: Once you've completed the above steps, your environment will be set up for using InkScribe.
 You can now start exploring the platform and sharing your writings with the world.

-## How to Get Started ( Using docker)
+## Using docker

 To get started with InkScribe, follow these steps: